cbg-ethz/cowwid/README.md

 As an additional measure to avoid outliers, mutations which aren’t exclusive to a single variant aren’t taken into account in B.1.351/beta/ZA and P.1/gamma/BR.
 E.g.: mutation nuc: A23063T (aa: N501Y) will not be used there as it is also present in B.1.1.7/alpha/UK and would artificially inflate the numbers.
+Other similar signature mutations which do not follow the general trend of a variant are also filtered out.

 The variants delta/B.1.617.2, the other members of the B.1.617* family (.1 and .3) and to a lesser extent C.36.3 have mutations in common.
 Amplicons which are specific to delta/B.1.617.2 on one hand, and to other members of the B.1.617* family (.1 and .3) on the other hand are displayed on the heatmaps and help distinguishing them.
 The computation of the curves now uses a Ridge regression which is more robust against variants that share mutations in their signature.

+'Undetermined' is defined by the absence of signature mutations, thus it doesn't have its own heatmap (it is defined by the complement of all other heatmaps).

 The values of the curves are currently clipped to the [0;1] interval as the smoothing can currently generate values outside this range.